oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 The 3rd Sorrowful Mystery
 The Crowning with Thorns

 And after twisting together a crown of thorns, they put it on His head, and a reed in His right hand; and they knelt down before Him and mocked Him, saying, "Hail, King ofthe Jews!"
-They spat on Him, and took the re
+They spat on Him, and took the reed and began to beat Him on the head.
+(Matt. )
 :::
 ::: slide
 Our Father who art in Heaven,